 Rectangle

-Rectangles and athletic shapes can either add some curves with embellishments or patterns, or can choose to play up their slim figure by opting for stripes.
+Rectangles and athletic shapes can either add curves with embellishments or patterns or play up their slim figure by opting for stripes or sporty swimsuits.

 Pear